Hanna-Barbera Characters, 8 inch figures by R Dakin company, 1970 -71

 Conservation tip: When displaying or storing the Sea Hag doll keep her black fabric outfit from contacting the plastic surface of other dolls as the black dye can transfer leaving a stain on the plastic.
 This happened to the face of a talking doll that I especially liked, which really sucks!
 As punishment I banished the Sea Hag from my collection and sold her at a nostalgia show! :) Another tip is to store Olive Oyl with a clear baggie over her head to keep her rooted doll hair from getting messy.

-Presents also made five additional comic strip character dolls series at the same time as their Popeye series, including:
+Presents also made six additional comic strip character dolls series at the same time as their Popeye series, including:

 - Archie (Archie, Jughead, Betty, Veronica and Reggie.)